 (ii) Enhancing Listening Skills

-You can boost your Korean listening skills by using podcasts and news.
-Try podcasts like “Talk to Me in Korean” or news from Korean media like KBS.
-Begin with slower audio and then move on to more complex content.
+You can boost your Korean listening skills by using podcasts and the news.
+Consider podcasts such as “Talk to Me in Korean” or news from Korean media such as KBS.
+Begin with slower audio, then progress to more complex content.

 Listening is a crucial part of TOPIK preparation.
 To mix learning with entertainment, watch K-dramas and K-movies with subtitles.
-Turn on Korean subtitles to connect the spoken and written forms of words.
+Enable Korean subtitles to align the spoken and written forms of words.

 There is a list of podcasts for Korean learning.
 Many YouTube channels, apps, and websites also offer TOPIK listening exercises.
 These can help you improve your comprehension skills.

-Finally, you can use past papers to familiarize yourself with the timing and vocabulary to prepare for tests.
+Finally, you can use past papers to familiarize yourself with the timing and vocabulary associated with tests.
 Try to finish at least one listening section each week.

 (iii) Practice Written